sourcegraph/handbook/content/support/customer-support-onboarding.md

 ### In order to ensure the above declarations are true, you will complete the following tasks:

 * Write your first weekly planning post (one of our [rituals](support-team-rituals.md)).
-You can see examples in our #customer-support-chat Slack channel.
+You can see examples in our #customer-support-internal Slack channel.
 * Start contributing to the daily captain’s log thread (another of our [rituals](support-team-rituals.md)).
-You can see examples in our #customer-support-chat Slack channel.
+You can see examples in our #customer-support-internal Slack channel.
 * Learn about who our customers are by checking out the [personas](https://about.sourcegraph.com/handbook/marketing/personas) overview and how Sourcegraph is useful for them by reading a few [case studies](https://about.sourcegraph.com/case-studies).
 * Explore the [product overview](https://about.sourcegraph.com/) and for each feature, explore the related [documentation](https://docs.sourcegraph.com/getting-started).
 * Spend some time getting familiar with [the Sourcegraph glossary](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/docs/glossary.md)
 * Read the last few release blog posts on [our blog](https://about.sourcegraph.com/blog) and decide how you want to remember where to find this to look at later and often (when a customer has an issue, it’s possible it could be caused by something in a recent release)
 * Get a Sourcegraph instance [deployed](https://docs.sourcegraph.com/admin/install) using the `docker-compose` flow.
 This will be one of your test environments.
-If you get stuck, just post in our #customer-support-chat Slack channel to start and if we get stuck as a team, we will see if our CE counterparts can help by asking them in #ce-chat.
+If you get stuck, just post in our #customer-support-internal Slack channel to start and if we get stuck as a team, we will see if our CE counterparts can help by asking them in #ce.
 Watch [Dave’s Kubernetes Walkthrough video](https://drive.google.com/drive/folders/1JqQlrmGX8u_EuhNptj-qrzuZ4RifhTuF) for an understanding of that setup process, too.
 * Set up a [local environment](https://github.com/sourcegraph/sourcegraph/blob/main/doc/dev/getting-started/index.md).
 This will be your other test environment.
-If you get stuck, just post in our #customer-support-chat Slack channel to start and if we get stuck as a team, we will get help in #any-questions.
+If you get stuck, just post in our #customer-support-internal Slack channel to start and if we get stuck as a team, we will get help in #any-questions.
 You will often want to run Sourcegraph locally when you are troubleshooting.
 * Add Sourcegraph as [a browser search engine](https://docs.sourcegraph.com/integration/browser_search_engine).
 To search our private code, log in to our internal dogfood instance (`k8s.sgdev.org`) and add another entry: `https://k8s.sgdev.org/search?q=%s`.
 * Install a text editor of your choice.
 * Add your profile picture to Zendesk (update this to the avatar provided by Sourcegraph when you get it)
 * Bookmark our [support plans](https://about.sourcegraph.com/support/) for reference

 * Start monitoring Zendesk for new support issues and try to be accountable for at least one by the end of the week.
 It is okay if we miss SLA for these first few cases.
 Take your time trying to figure out the right initial response, following our [workflow](support-workflow.md) steps.
 This will feel painful and tedious for a bit -- this is a reflection of our team being so nascent and the opportunity we have to make this better (not of your ability).
-Work as a team to solve issues, run responses by each other, etc. The more activity we have in our #customer-support-chat Slack channel, the better.
+Work as a team to solve issues, run responses by each other, etc. The more activity we have in our #customer-support-internal Slack channel, the better.
 Virginia will also do a walk through the first day of this week and review your first 5 initial responses before you send them.
 We want to be sure you feel supported and set-up for success.

 Big pause here.
 These next tasks need a ton of improvement -- as mentioned in the last bullet!
 They are all supposed to help you learn the product and get more comfortable doing the job.
 Work with what is here and take abundant notes for how this can be improved.